RevanthPasham/Devops/README.md

 VPC
 ```

-Now internet traffic can enter and leave the VPC.
+Now traffic can enter.

----

 # Step 4: Route Table

-A Route Table tells packets where they should go.

-Think of it like Google Maps.
+This is like Google Maps.

-Example:
+Every packet asks

+> "Where should I go?"

+Example

 ```text
 Destination        Next Hop